 Kevlar Soft Armor

 Kevlar soft armors vests are the type of body armor that is most commonly worn by individuals for personal and professional use.
 It gives protection from small arms fire and is available in an overt or covert form.
 Overt armor is designed to be worn over clothing.
 It is often a bit bulky but gives great protection from small arms fire.
 A covert vest is worn under clothing.
 It is typically worn by law enforcement offices on a daily basis.
 The covert bullet proof vest can be worn by anyone and is available for men and women.
 It is important for you to be sure that you wear the vest properly if you want it to be effective.
 It is also important to follow the instructions that come with the vest if you want to be sure that you are properly taking care of it so that it can last as long as possible.

 When choosing a ballistic or stab/spike resistant vest, we believe you should consider the following in this order:

-1) What threats will you be facing.
+1) What threats will you be facing?
 Assess your threat situation, will it be ballistic only, any threats from needles or edged weapons?
-What is the highest calibre weapon you will face?
+What is the highest caliber weapon you will face?
 When you know this, simply use our NIJ Levels page to see what level vest you need.

-Another issue is length of a vest, it should ideally reach your naval (belly button) area.
+Another issue is the length of a vest, it should ideally reach your navel (belly button) area.
 Some people have an idea that it should reach your waist, this would not be ideal.
-If the vest goes past your naval, it is now protecting non vital organs, at the cost of movement, and weight.
+If the vest goes past your navel, it is now protecting non-vital organs, at the cost of movement, and weight.
 If the vest comes past your naval it might obstruct movement when sitting down or bending over, which wouldn’t be ideal.